Gear of Interest

 Function

 With these, any bladed weapon could create an immensely strong ionized field that could be controlled with the Secret.
 Focusing this energy would result the light-arcs to ignite with a loud SNAP between the crossguard and the tip of the blade, very quickly coiling around the blade, forming a blindingly bright lance of thunderfire hotter than the sun.
 The use of these weapons could be seen and heard from miles away.
-The typical sound report would resemble a ZAP-BOOM, with hard, punching slapping sound followed by deep rolling thunder.
-Smaller sparkblade bolts would resemble a ZAP-BANG.
+The typical sound report would resemble a CRACK-BOOM, with hard, punching slapping sound followed by deep rolling thunder.
+Smaller sparkblade bolts would resemble a CRACK-BANG.

 The extremely high energy and frequency made the superheated plasma flow along the blade’s surface, but the immense heat would still heat the blade glowing-hot within seconds, resulting into drooping and melting altogether.
 Thunderblades were not a persistent weapons, but rather a flash-and-loose – type of device.